thu-spmi/CAT/egs/JSA-SPG/jsa_exp/readme.md

-# SPG-JSA Training Guide
+# JSA-SPG Training Guide
 Author: Sardar (sar_dar@foxmail.com)

-This directory contains the experimental codes for SPG-JSA training.
+This directory contains the experimental codes for JSA-SPG training.
 The codes are designed to reproduce the experiments described in the paper, covering data preprocessing, model training, and evaluation steps.
 > **Tips:**
-> 1. All the codes need to be run in the `<path to CAT>/egs/SPG-JSA` directory.
+> 1. All the codes need to be run in the `<path to CAT>/egs/JSA-SPG` directory.
-> 2. `<exp dir>` represents SPG-JSA experiment directory, which contains the `hyper-p.json` and `config.json` files.
-For example, `jsa_exp/SPG-JSA_indonesian_semi-supervised_100utts`
+> 2. `<exp dir>` represents JSA-SPG experiment directory, which contains the `hyper-p.json` and `config.json` files.
+For example, `jsa_exp/JSA-SPG_indonesian_semi-supervised_100utts`

-## 1. SPG-JSA training
+## 1. JSA-SPG training
 ### step 1: SPG model initialization
-* **S2P model:** For semi-supervised training, fine-tune Whistle (90M) model on 10 minutes of data, follow [S2P training guideline](../s2p_exp/readme).
+* **S2P model:** For semi-supervised training, fine-tune Whistle (90M) model on 10 minutes of data, follow [S2P training guideline](../s2p_exp/readme.md).
 * **P2G model:** Use the S2P model to generate phoneme pseudo-labels on the full dataset.
 Then, train the P2G model according to the [P2G training guideline](../p2g_exp/readme.md).
 * **G2P model:** Use the S2P model to generate phoneme pseudo-labels on the full dataset.
 Then, train the G2P model according to the [G2P training guideline](../g2p_exp/readme.md).
 * Once the three models are initialized, set the checkpoint path as the `init-model` option in the `config.json` file.